Towards a Fairer Non-negative Matrix Factorization: Introduction

-In this work, we focus on addressing this problem for topic modeling, or more generally, dimensionality reduction tasks.
-We specifically consider Non-negative Matrix Factorization (NMF), a powerful method used in a wide array of ML applications.
-It serves as a mathematically tangible example of a method for discovering data trends that highlight the inequities we wish to study~\citep{lee1999learning,lee2001algorithms}.
-Indeed, at the heart of NMF is a seemingly simple objective function that asks that the factorization has a small \textit{average error} which is typical of objective functions used in ML.
-Because such objectives ask only for overall low error, information extracted from an imbalanced dataset tends to emphasize traits or patterns within the majority group but gives less attention to groups that are less represented in the data.
-This can be very concerning in many applications; for example in medical applications, patterns that fit the majority group might not be true for the minority group.
-Additionally, post-algorithmic decisions are often made from these outputs without knowledge of how well-represented each individual is.
+In this work, we focus on addressing this problem for topic modeling, or more generally, (unsupervised) dimensionality reduction tasks.
+We specifically consider non-negative matrix factorization (NMF), a powerful method used in a wide array of ML applications.
+It serves as a mathematically tangible example of a method for discovering data trends that highlight the inequities we wish to study~\citep{lee2001algorithms,lee1999learning}.
+Indeed, at the core of NMF is a simple objective function that asks that the factorization has a small \textit{average reconstruction error}.
+Because one only minimizes such an average, it is clear that population subgroups of small size may often be overshadowed (i.e. experience large reconstruction error) even when the total error is quite small relative to the population size.
+If NMF is being used to study a population's features and the desire is that \textit{all} members or groups of the populations be represented in those features, this is clearly detrimental.
+Further, if NMF is being used for feature identification along with e.g. classification or some other ML task, this example would imply that those small subgroups experience incredible inaccuracy while the majority of the population benefits from accurate predictions.
+Especially when such a method is used without a fairness analysis, these may go unnoticed and cause extreme harm, such as is the case in medical, criminal justice, and many other applications.